The microbiome – Only united we are strong

 Looking at our body in a mirror, we usually see only ourselves.
 The human being, the independent organism.
 What we usually fail to see, are the Allied forces in us and on us: Microscopically small allies that are with us at all times and support us and often defend us against enemies.
 Though invisible to us, they form a symbiotic community with us and neither of us thrives without the other.
 The billions of microorganisms, i.e. bacteria, Virusesand others, which colonise mainly our intestines, but also the skin and other parts of the body, are crucially important for us.
 Experts call this community the "microbiome".

 As the host organism, we humans contribute a lion's share of approximately 99% to the total biomass, i.e. the weight of this community.
-But comparing the number of human body cells and the number of the much smaller microbes, it is evident that microbes predominate by a ratio of 10 to 1.
+But comparing the number of human body cells and the number of the much smaller microbes, things look different: For a long time, it was assumed that microbes outnumbered human cells by 10 to 1.
+New estimates indicate that microorganisms and host cells are roughly in a 1:1 ratio.

 Intestinal bacteria support us in the process of digestion and even protect us from pathogens.
 The dense colonisation of the habitats on the intestinal wall leave no room for morbid pathogens.
 You might say the "good" bacteria defend us against the "bad" ones.
 In addition, they train our immune system.
 Studies have shown that the developing intestinal flora makes a crucial contribution to the formation of our immune system.
 Mice growing up in the absence of bacterial flora in their intestines, i.e. germ-free mice, have a strongly underdeveloped immune system later on.